What are the signs of avian influenza?

-The clinical signs of Avian Influenza can look similar to other poultry diseases.
+The clinical signs of avian influenza (AI) can look similar to other poultry diseases.
 In general, the signs include breathing difficulties, watery eyes, bluish colouring in the comb, wattle or legs, swelling of the head, diarrhoea, nervous signs and rapid drop in water/feed intake and egg production,

 Bird deaths typically occur within 48 hours of infection and sometimes less than 24 hours.
 Mortality rates for Highly Pathogenic Avian Influenza (HPAI) in poultry are generally very high.
 In some cases, birds can die so quickly that the usual clinical signs do not have time to develop.